 Ingrown Hair Treatment Products

 Most ingrown hair treatment products are a kind of acid mixed with a moisturizer.
 The most common acids used are glycolic and salicylic acids.
 Glycolic acid, an alpha hydroxy acid otherwise known as fruit acid, is a mild exfoliating acid you will find in a plethora of skin care creams, cleaners, and moisturizer.
 It is often used to treat men’s beards and women’s bikini lines.
 It’s all natural, and is quickly becoming the most commonly used acid skin treatment because of its effectiveness.
 Look for treatments with no less than 10% concentration to ensure the prevention of ingrown hairs.
 Salicylic acid, similar to the active ingredient in aspirin, is used in a wide range of skin care products and engages the same basic process that glycolic acid does, exfoliating the skin to help clear pores and keep oils from building up in the hair follicles.
-So long as you are using these two acids to exfoliate your skin and treat ingrown hairs, you should see a noticeable reduction in the number of ingrown hairs your skin produces.
+So long as you are using these two acids to exfoliate your skin and treat ingrown hairs, you should see a noticeable reduction in the number of ingrown hairs.

 Recurrent Ingrown Hair?

 Permanent hair removal is always an option if ingrown hairs become a chronic condition.
 Mind you, permanent hair removal isn’t technically “permanent.”
 Permanent hair removal usually lasts no more than a year before you must undergo the process again.
 The most effective process at achieving permanent body hair removal is still electrolysis, but advances are being made in laser technologies that come close to achieving the same effects.
 If these ingrown hairs cause you a lot of troubles over time, you may want to check with a doctor.

 Anyway, if you suffer from painful and recurrent ingrown hairs, it’s worth looking into a permanent hair removal procedure.